 Creating Public Jail Records

-Creating OK jail records is part of the process for administrators for the Department of Corrections agency.
+Creating OK jail records is part of the process for administrators for the Oklahoma Department of Corrections agency.
 Every time something happens to a prisoner incarcerated in the state, more forms and paperwork must be filled out and added to the file.
 Even though the state creates paper files, they also keep everything online in a massive database to keep all inmates and those on parole safe and secure.
 These jail records are shared with all other law enforcement agencies to keep everyone informed and on the same page.
 You can use Oklahoma prison inmate search tool to find out complete information about every prisoner incarcerated in the USA.